ryisenberg/protocols/tfox-transformation.md

 # Transformation in *Vibrio fischeri* using inducible *tfoX*-expressing vectors

 This protocol describes transformation of an antibiotic resistant cassette in *V. fischeri* using transient *tfoX* induction.
-The *V. fischeri* recipient expresses *tfoX* from the arabinose-inducible pLostfoX or pLostfoX-Kan vector; introduces the donor DNA and selects for its integration; and then releases selection for the vector to allow it to be lost.
+The *V. fischeri* recipient expresses *tfoX* from the pLostfoX or pLostfoX-Kan vector; introduces the donor DNA and selects for its integration; and then releases selection for the vector to allow it to be lost.
 Diagnostic PCR is used to confirm incorporation of the cassette at the expected chromosomal locus.

 ### Choice of transformation vector